Rostlab/bindPredict/README.md

 - pandas

 To be able to run homology-based inference, MMseqs2 has to be locally installed.
 Otherwise, it is also possible to only run the Machine Learning part of bindEmbed21 (bindEmbed21DL).

+## Cite

+In case, you are using this method and find it helpful, we would appreciate if you could cite the following preprint:

+Littmann M, Heinzinger M, Dallago C, Weissenow K, Rost B (2021).
+Protein embeddings and deep learning predict binding residues for various ligand classes. bioRxiv.

 ## References
 [1] Steinegger M, Söding J (2017).
 MMseqs2 enables sensitive protein sequence searching for the analysis of massive data sets.
 Nat Biotechnol 35.